Ultima Thule (Swedish band): Band's reaction

-During a concert in 2001 some members of the audience made Roman Salutes.
+During a concert in 2001, some members of the audience made Hitler salutes.
 The band stopped playing to make clear that they did not want to be seen playing for Nazis.
-About a year after that they were interviewed in the National Democrats' magazine Nationell Idag where the band members declared they wanted a strong leader such as Jörg Haider and Jean-Marie Le Pen.
+About a year after that, they were interviewed in the National Democrats' magazine Nationell Idag where the band members declared they wanted a strong leader such as Jörg Haider and Jean-Marie Le Pen.